AlexandreGagnon-Lalonde/m1-1-htmlcss--html/workshop/exercise-1/1-questions.md

 ## Q5 - What is the most generic tag you can use?

+    <div> is the most generic tag, you can play around with it and make it do everything you want.

 ## Q6 - What do the following achronyms stand for?